resmio/featuredeploy/README.md

 `.featuredeploy/environment.ini`
 Are optional environemnt variables that are exported for the startup script.
 This is an ad-hoc solution to maintain secret configurations, it's an vim encrypted file, make sure to use the `blowfish2` encryption method or newer if available.

+`.featuredeploy/config.ini` are configuration keys.
+See the next section for available options.
+It is also vim encrypted.

+config.ini configuration
+===
+DIGITAL_OCEAN_TOKEN The token of an digital ocean account to start the machine where the deployment happens.
+HIPCHAT_TOKEN an hipchat token to send a success message after deployment HIPCHAT_ROOM_ID = The room to post the hipchat message GITHUB_INSTALLATION_ID = TODO: ask steve STATUS_SERVER_SECRET = a secret shared with the status server STATUS_SERVER_URL the url of the status server STATUS_SERVER_FULL_NAME = TODO figure out PRIVATE_SSH_KEY

+The status server
+===